ConnectivityFoundry/AwaLWM2M/README.md

 ----

 ### Documentation.

+This project assumes a basic knowledge of The Open Mobile Alliance's (OMA) LWM2M, its functionality and services.
+For more detail, see our [introductory LWM2M overview](doc/lwm2m_overview.md).

 Awa LWM2M documentation is available both at a general level (project information, user and developer guides), and a technical level (the API guide).
 All documentation is available in this repository.
 The *doc* directory contains information relating to the project in general, and the *api/doc* directory contains the lower level documentation for the Awa API.